The Truth About IKEA: The Secret Behind the World’s Fifth Richest Man and the Success of the Swedish Flatpack Giant

-IN Getting Rich First: Life in a Changing China, the journalist and China specialist Duncan Hewitt describes a visit he made to IKEA’s new Beijing store shortly after it opened in 1999.
-He marvels at the enthusiasm of the crowds, and interviews the equally enthusiastic store manager.
+In Getting Rich First: Life in a Changing China, the China-based journalist (and Inside Story contributor) Duncan Hewitt describes a visit he made to IKEA’s new Beijing store shortly after it opened in 1999.
+He marvels at the enthusiasm of the crowds, and interviews the equally fervent store manager.
 “It’s amazing,” says Mr Gustavsson.
 “On Saturdays there are people sitting in all the sofas and the easy chairs; they have their own tea, their biscuits, their newspaper, and… yeah, they’re having a picnic!”
-It’s a family affair, with young people “leading aged relatives around by the hand and pointing out to them the function of the various appliances.”

 A young woman tells Hewitt of a friend who recently brought her mother to IKEA for the afternoon.
-After several hours in the store, taking in all the displays, her friend’s mother sums up the whole experience: “I really think I should throw out a lot of the stuff we have at home.”
+After several hours in the store, her friend’s mother summed up the experience: “I really think I should throw out a lot of the stuff we have at home.”
 As that reaction makes clear, the IKEA experience is as much about divestment – or rather the idea of divestment – as it is about acquisition.
 It represents an opportunity to start anew, with clean lines and blond wood and no clutter.

 The founder of IKEA, Ingvar Kamprad, understood from the beginning the sense of opportunity his stores could provide, and the potential their inventories offered for personal renewal.
 It is all there in Kamprad’s nine key principles, first promulgated in 1976 in his “Testament of a Furniture Dealer.”
-“Doing it a different way,” says the heading to the sixth principle, neatly capturing the idea of a fresh start, even while leaving the “it” open to individual interpretation.
-And the lead-in to the ninth and last principle is, in effect, an injunction to employee and shopper alike to leave the past behind and just get on with it: “Most things still remain to be done.
+“Doing it a different way,” says the sixth principle, neatly capturing the idea of a fresh start, even while leaving the “it” open to individual interpretation.
+And the lead-in to the final principle is, in effect, an injunction to employee and shopper alike to leave the past behind and just get on with it: “Most things still remain to be done.
 A glorious future!”

 Highlighting the virtue of simplicity in the design of the modern interior is not Ingvar Kamprad’s invention, nor is it characteristic only of IKEA.
 It is part of the modernist aesthetic.
 We have been taught to admire spareness and space – Lisbeth Salander “wanted to have a pleasant, sparsely furnished apartment” – and the roots of that admiration go back a long way.
-In 1898, when the novelist Edith Wharton, together with the architect and interior decorator Ogden Codman, published one of the first modern manuals of its kind, The Decoration of Houses, the authors were quite clear where they stood.
-Their underlying principle was that “simplicity is the supreme excellence.”
+In 1898, when the novelist Edith Wharton and the architect and interior decorator Ogden Codman published one of the first modern manuals of its kind, The Decoration of Houses, they were quite clear where they stood: “simplicity,” they wrote, “is the supreme excellence.”

 Wharton and Codman were generally discouraging of too much inventiveness on the part of the amateur decorator, leading as it can to an over-abundance of “trashy china ornaments.”
 Reinforcing their point, they warned that “the simplicity and dignity of a good room are diminished by crowding it with useless trifles.”
 Behind these kinds of admonishments are assumptions that have survived to the present day, namely that the individual, in assuming sole responsibility for decorating his or her own home, is bound to be overtaken by clutter, and that the best preventative strategy lies in seeking some kind of professional assistance.